MILITARY CLEMENCY AND PAROLE BOARD

-SHOULD I HIRE AN EXPERIENCED MILITARY LAWYER FOR CLEMENCY AND PAROLE?
+SHOULD I HIRE AN EXPERIENCED MILITARY LAWYER FOR MILITARY CLEMENCY OR MILITARY PAROLE?

 At King Military Law, we believe in ensuring our clients have all the information they need to make important legal decisions.
-To that end, we include below contact information and links to all of the services’ Clemency and Parole Boards.
+To that end, we include below contact information and links to the services’ Clemency and Parole Boards.
 We encourage you to go to the relevant site and learn as much as you can.
 This information might enable some to file their own request for clemency without the expense of an attorney, BUT BE CAREFUL!
 It’s not an easy process.
-Therefore, we encourage clients to at least speak to an attorney experienced in this process.
+Therefore, we encourage clients to at least speak to an experienced military attorney.
 At King Military Law, we’re happy to offer a free consultation to help you make decisions.
 We hope this helps.
 Good luck!
 And please give us a call if you think we can help.